 For this episode of Dinner: Impossible, Robert races to the IRONMAN Arizona to compete in his own culinary version of an IRONMAN competition.
 Just as the IRONMAN has three grueling components in one race, Robert will have three tough challenges in one mission!

-For this mission Chef Robert Irvine heads to colorful Key West, Fla., to take on a boatload of pirates.
-At part of the annual Pirates in Paradise Festival, Robert has nine hours to feed 150 pirates, and he must do so in true pirate fashion.
-Like any cook on the high seas, Robert has to concoct authentic pirate fare including bone soup, hardtack, sea turtle, pickled preserves and dishes to ward off scurvy.
+Chef Robert Irvine heads to Key West, Fla.
+As part of the annual Pirates in Paradise Festival, he has nine hours to feed 150 pirates authentic fare including bone soup, hardtack, sea turtle, pickled preserves and dishes to ward off scurvy.

 Robert lands in Gallop, N.M., for the annual Red Rock Balloon rally.
 Just like the hot air balloons, Robert's mission is literally up in the air.
-Robert will have seven hours to cook for 200 people, but the details of this mission are launched in five hot air balloons.
+He'll have seven hours to cook for 200 people, but the details are launched in five hot air balloons.

-TV's Divorce Court is celebrating their 2,000th episode and they're bringing in Chef Robert to divorce some tired food marriages and rematch them into exciting new pairs.
-Judge Lynn Toler has dissolved the partnership of ten classic food combinations and from those 20 newly single ingredients, Robert must reconfigure them to make ten new matches.
-Robert has seven hours to impress 200 Fox executives, but first his menu must pass muster with Judge Lynn.
+TV's Divorce Court is celebrating their 2,000th episode and they're bringing in Chef Robert to divorce some tired food marriages and match them into new pairs.
+Judge Lynn Toler has dissolved the partnership of ten classic food combinations and from those newly single ingredients, Robert must make ten new matches.
+He has seven hours to impress 200 Fox executives, but first his menu must pass muster with Judge Lynn.